CelloSounds/jscompare/README.md

 The following rules are applied

 a.
-Longer word matches sore logarithmically higher than smaller matches
+Longer word matches score logarithmically higher than smaller matches
 b.
 The greater the distance between two compare words, the smaller the score multiplier (and therefore the score will be)
 c.
 Comparisons between words that are not close enough to meet the threshold score which determines a likely match are not scored